python-zk/kazoo/docs/basic_usage.rst

 :meth:`~kazoo.client.KazooClient.set` updates the data for a given node.
-A version for the node can be supplied, which will be required to match before updating the data, or a :exc:`~kazoo.exceptions.BadVersionException` will be raised instead of updating.
+A version for the node can be supplied, which will be required to match before updating the data, or a :exc:`~kazoo.exceptions.BadVersionError` will be raised instead of updating.

 .. code-block:: python